xnell90/Data-Science-and-Machine-Learning-Notes/Digits Classifier with mlspear/README.md

-# Digit Recognizer
+# Classifying Digits Using mlspear

-<div style='text-align: justify'>Digit Recognizer is a python GUI application that can identify a number in a user generated image.
-It uses a neural network that was trained on the MNIST dataset, and it does not use any of the popular deep learning frameworks, instead, it uses mlspear.
-To evaluate how well this application identifies digits, we will create a fully connected neural network from tensorflow 2.x with Keras, and use it as a baseline model for comparison.</div>
+<div style='text-align: justify'>This notebook is a simple tutorial on how to use mlspear for classifying digits in the MNIST dataset.
+To evaluate how well it identifies digits, we will create a fully connected neural network from tensorflow 2.x with Keras, and use it as a baseline model for comparison.</div>

 ```python